zcwang/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Comparing Model Performance

-My method(s) to compare models before and after conversion to Intermediate Representations were...
+My method(s) to compare models before and after conversion to Intermediate Representations

-The difference between model accuracy pre- and post-conversion was...

-The size of the model pre- and post-conversion was...

-The inference time of the model pre- and post-conversion was...
+The accuracy is almost the same among Caffee/IR-with-FP32/IR-with-FP16, but faster in its inference time,
+- pre-conversion in Caffee format: 23MB

+- post-conversion, FP32 (before optimizer): 23MB size of model, 40~ FPS

+- post-conversion FP16 (best optimizer): 23MB size of model, 51~ FPS

 ## Assess Model Use Cases